Abibubble/ms4-lead-shot-hazard/README.md

 [Google DevTools](https://developer.chrome.com/docs/devtools/) was used to help find what code correlated to which feature.
 #### Lighthouse:
 [Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that the code was as performant as possible, confirming to best practices, and SEO and Accessibility guidelines.
+#### WebPageTest:
+[WebPageTest](https://www.webpagetest.org/) was used to ensure that the code was as performant as possible, confirming to best practices, and SEO and Accessibility guidelines.
+As it is often more reliable than Lighthouse, this was used near the end of the project to fix any remaining issues.
 #### Flask:
 [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used to help create the templating for this site.
 #### Materialize: